nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 application (1 in the image below).
 If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.

-Enter the command `add member 1` to add `Alex Yeoh` into your team.
+Then, enter the command `add member 1`.

-If done successfully, you should see a new member show up in the member list in the [current team section](#current-team-section) as seen below.
+If done successfully, you should see a new member `Alex Yeoh` show up in the member list in the [current team section](#current-team-section) as seen below.

 ![Add Member Example](images/AddMemberExample.png)